-The Indian government has instituted two civilian awards- a three-tier Padma Vibhushan and Bharat Ratna in 1954.
+The Indian government has instituted two civilian awards- a three-tier Padma Awards and Bharat Ratna in 1954.
 Padma Award is one of the premier civilian Awards of the nation that are conferred to people who outshine in their corresponding field.
-Padma awards are given by the President of India at traditional functions held at Rashtrapati Bhawan in the month of March or April.
+Padma awards are given by the President of India at a traditional function held at Rashtrapati Bhawan annually on the Republic Day.

 The award is given in three classes, namely, Padma Vibhushan, Padma Bhushan and Padma Shri.

 Padma Vibhushan is given for extraordinary and distinguished service.
 It the second-highest civilian award in India.

 Padma Bhushan is given for the distinguished service of a high order.
 It is the third-highest civilian award in India.

 Padma Shri is given for the distinguished service.
 In the order of civilian awards, it is ranked 4th.